Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 | `external_sync_db_user` | Username with appropriate rights on the sync-service database (defaults to `external_repo_db_user`) |
 | `external_sync_db_passwd` | Password associated with the sync-service datasbe username (defaults to `external_repo_db_passwd`) |

+> Of course inventory file must first be purge from any member of the database group.

 ## Known Issues

 * The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Verifying if `<file>` finished downloading (nnn retries left)" appearing many times.
 Despite the wording this is **not** an error so please ignore and be patient!